coloric/toolkitbrazil/README.md

 # Introduction

-A Python module with a collection of useful tools for Brazilians (and anyone else who wants to use it). <br>
+A Python module with a collection of useful tools for Brazilians (and anyone else who wants to use it).
-Take a look at [CHANGELOG.md](https://github.com/coloric/toolkitbrazil/CHANGELOG.md) for the changes.
+Take a look at [CHANGELOG.md](https://github.com/coloric/toolkitbrazil/blob/main/CHANGELOG.md) for the changes.

 # Brief History